ericmoritz/arbeiter/README.md

 Arbeiter acts as a middleman, it takes an item off an input queue, lets you process it and then forwards it onto the zero, one or many outgoing queues.

-Arbeiter is unassuming in the fact that it does not assume to know what is best for your application in terms of error handling or parellelism.
+Arbeiter is unassuming in the fact that it does not assume to know what is best for your application in terms of data serialization, error handling or parellelism.

 ## Usage